photoprism/photoprism-docs/docs/getting-started/advanced/backups.md

-# Creating Backups
+# Advanced Backup Guide

-A full backup of PhotoPrism should include, at a minimum, the files in your *originals* folder and a SQL dump of the database.
-We also recommend backing up the *storage* folder so you don't have to recreate thumbnails and have a complete backup of your configuration.
+**A backup of PhotoPrism should include, at a minimum, the files in [your *originals* folder](../docker-compose.md#photoprismoriginals) and [an SQL dump](https://mariadb.com/kb/en/mariadb-dumpmysqldump/) of the database.
+We also recommend backing up [the *storage* folder](../docker-compose.md#photoprismstorage) so that you don't need to recreate the thumbnails and your backup includes all config files.**

-The easiest way to create an index SQL backup is to run this command in a terminal:
+You can create an index SQL backup by running this command in a terminal:

 ```bash
 photoprism backup -i [filename]